 The purpose of this section of the site is to provide information about Foreign Bank Account Reporting or FBAR.
 We also provide information about other issues that our law firm deals with, such as international retirement planning and renunciation of US citizenship.

-If you have come to this site it is assumed you are looking for answers to offshore tax compliance problems or perhaps looking for the right question to ask.
+If you have come here it is assumed you are looking for answers to offshore tax compliance problems or perhaps looking for the right questions to ask.
 To start, the vast majority of these problems are not remotely criminal.
 Too many lawyers have been scaring the daylights out of taxpayers and charging accordingly.
-The purpose of this website is to help educate taxpayers with offshore compliance issues (FBAR and beyond).
+The purpose of this page is to help educate taxpayers with offshore compliance issues (FBAR and beyond).

 One of the more important developments here is the coming to light of the stories of those with offshore compliance problems.
 There are literally thousands of US citizens living abroad with few ties to the US.
 For many of these individuals US tax compliance was never a thought, for many others it simply got buried in the complexity of day to day life.
 Likewise many US tax residents who have moved here from abroad have very innocent fact patterns.

 Given the magnitude and diversity of the offshore compliance problem, the inherent complexity of the relevant law, it is reasonable to conclude that such a large number should not be labeled as “negligent”.
 Having faced the stress of correcting these problems and in many cases paying substantial professional fees, future compliance can reasonably be assured.
 Future compliance should be the path to receiving a warning letter.

 The vast majority of FBAR related issues are not remotely criminal .
 Our goal is to get you into compliance without breaking the bank.